Marco Polo Apartments

 At least five distinct listings explicitly mention split systems, including phrases like 'split air conditioning in both bedrooms', 'split air conditioning in each room', and 'Split A/C in each room'.
 This shows that multiple units in the building have mini-split A/C even though most agents did not check the MLS split A/C box, so buyers seeking split systems should consider this building.

-All 20 of 20 recent MLS listings for this building include the CONCRE construction flag.
-Public remarks across listings do not explicitly state 'concrete construction' but also provide no contradictory information or indications the checkbox was corrected—the consistent MLS checkbox across many agents supports high confidence that the building is concrete.
+All 20 current MLS listings for this building include the CONCRE construction flag.
+Public remarks across listings do not explicitly state 'concrete' but also do not contradict concrete construction; the uniform presence of the CONCRE checkbox across every record is strong, building-level evidence and likely accurate.

 No analysis available